 Fly-through of serial image sequence

-En-face serial images of foetal development moving from the mid-stroma up to the epithelium.
+En-face serial images of a human foetal cornea (moving from the mid-stroma up to the epithelium) provide insight into corneal development.

 Three-dimensional surface of the imaged volume